eremzeit/nodebrato/README.md

 A node.js bindings for Librato metrics that provides advanced statistics which allow you to reduce your reporting frequency and ultimately lower your montly Librato bill.

-It was originally created for [http://showgoers.tv](Showgoers)
+It was originally created for [http://showgoers.tv](Showgoers) but I forked it out of that codebase to open it up for community use and contributions.

 ## Features

 - Supports pre-registering metric definitions
-- Can update metric definitions automatically so that you don't have to do that manually in the librato interface.
+- Can update metric definitions automatically so that you don't have to do that manually in the librato interface. (edit: this feature hasn't quite been merged into master.
+Pull-requests are welcome!)
 - Gives more control over how each individual metric is collected, aggregated and submitted
   - Reporting intervals can be defined on a per-metric basis.
 This can can save you money by allowing you to only report when you need to.
   - Supports defining separate client-side aggregation functions and librato-side aggregation functions